 Delicious French food to try in Paris

 Croissants are generally eaten without butter or fillings.
-If you want a slight variation on this classic French breakfast staple order a pain au chocolat or a pain aux raisins.
+If you want a slight variation on this classic French breakfast staple order a pain au chocolat or pain aux raisins.

 Where can you find the best croissants in Paris?